rukor/I-D/httpbis-tcp/draft.md

 {{RFC6928}} specifies an initial congestion window of 10, and is now fairly widely deployed server-side.
 There has been experimentation with larger initial windows, in combination with packet pacing.

+IW10 has been reported to perform fairly well even in high volume servers.

 # Packet Pacing